ameliaeckard/ServerScanner/README.md

-# Discord Message Logger Bot
+### **Discord Message Logger Bot**

 ## Overview
-This bot logs user activity and chat messages in a Discord server.
-It also detects and flags concerning messages based on keyword detection and sentiment analysis.
+This bot monitors messages in a Discord server, **but only logs messages that are flagged** based on predefined keywords or sentiment analysis. **Users must be informed about the usage of the bot and its logging activities** before it is used.

 ## Features
-- Logs usernames, user IDs, and account ages.
+- Logs usernames, user IDs, and account ages only when required for moderation purposes.
-- Tracks and records chat messages.
+- Tracks and records messages only if they are flagged as concerning.
 - Detects concerning messages based on a predefined keyword list and sentiment analysis.
 - Flags concerning messages and logs them with context (previous and next messages).
-- Stores all concerning messages in an organized log file for review.
+- Stores flagged concerning messages in an organized log file for server moderation review.

 ## Usage
+- **Important**: **This bot must be used only after informing users** that their messages will be monitored and logged in the event of concerning content being flagged.
-Simply add the bot to your Discord server, and it will start monitoring messages.
-If a message is flagged, it will be logged with relevant details and context.
+- Simply add the bot to your Discord server, and it will start monitoring messages.
+If a message is flagged for concern, it will be logged with relevant details and context. **Only concerning messages will be logged.**

 ## Logs Format
 ```
 ⚠️ Concerning Message Detected ⚠️